 As a PhD candidate at the Institute for Biodiversity and Ecosystem Dynamics (UvA), I develop forecasting and analytical tools that help translate complex environmental and radar-based measurements of migratory birds into insights that support nature-inclusive energy infrastructure through spatial planning and dynamic aeroconservation.

-Alongside my academic work, I am a board member of Batumi Raptor Count, where I engage in long-term migration monitoring, science communication, and conservation efforts in Eurasia’s largest raptor migration bottleneck.
+Alongside my academic work, I am a board member of Batumi Raptor Count, where I organize long-term migration monitoring, science communication, and conservation efforts in Eurasia's largest raptor migration bottleneck.